jendabek/BlenderRenderController/README.md

 ## HOW TO USE

 ### Dependencies
-- Blender, obviously
+- Blender, obviously.
 - FFmpeg, required for joining the parts together.
-You don't need to care about this if you download Full version which has FFmpeg already included.'
+You don't need to care about it if you download Full version which has FFmpeg already included.

+### Steps
 1. Save your .blend file with the settings you want (output path, resolution, etc)

 2. Open BlenderRenderController, browse for the desired .blend file.